youzhiye/TimeCalculator/README.md

 ![GitHub](https://img.shields.io/github/license/Gabirel/TimeCalculator.svg)

 # TimeCalculator

 This project is used for calculating your time along with your schedule.

 # Code of Conduct

 You can see [rules][standardjs-rule] here.

-1. Install `standard` with `npm`
+1. Install `standard` and `htmlhint` with `npm`

 > npm install standard -g

+> npm install htmlhint -g

 2. If you encounter warning, please fix them with the following command:

 > standard --fix

+> htmlhint --config .htmlhint *.{htm,html}*

 **Fix them before you push!
 Otherwise it won't pass the Travis CI.**

+3. Use `.editorconfig` to define coding styles between multiple developers

 ### Tips